 - If you don’t have smoked salmon, you can also use leftover cooked salmon in this gluten free risotto recipe.

-- This rice dish will keep up to 4 days in an airtight container.
+- This rice dish will keep fresh for up to 4 days in an airtight container in your refrigerator.

 SPECIAL NOTE